 When I say “misused,” I mean that most professionals only think about getting referrals instead of giving them.
 If it’s all take and no give, your referral partners won’t be referral partners for long.

 Sometimes referrals fall onto your lap.
 If someone comes right out and says, “I need a new accountant” and you have a relationship with an accountant, your job is easy.

-Suppose you hear someone telling a story about how his wife is in the hospital after some jerk who wasn’t paying attention knocked her down while backing out of a parking spot at the mall on Black Friday.
+Suppose you hear someone telling a story about how his wife is in the hospital after some jerk who wasn’t paying attention knocked her down while backing out of a parking spot.
 If you know a personal injury attorney, your job is easy.

 Of course, if you want to seal the deal for your referral partner, you won’t just hand someone a business card or give them a phone number.

 Make an email introduction.
 This way, you have a record of the referral.
-Include both your referral partner and the referral.
+Include both your referral partner and the referral in the email.
 You’ll already have given both people a heads up, but remind everyone of the specific problem and solution in your email.
 Validate your relationship with your referral partner and give them an endorsement.